k4kpk/k4kpk.github.io/_posts/2018-04-11-cw-trainers-morse-trainers-ive-looked-at.md

 * AA9PW.com/morsecode - characters, news headlines, simulated QSO.
 * http://seiuchy.macache.com - short lines from a QSO.
 Optional bad fist.
 No noise.
 Works on Safari, Firefox; not Chrome.
 * G4FON trains random letters with noise and bad fist.
 It does do some QSOs.
 It does not do news headlines.
 Wine works.
+* http://morsecode.ninja Many hours of audio files from 15-50wpm+ in 2-3wpm increments.
+Has a SOTA Activators audio file.
+*
 ### Maybe useful for specialty CW:

 * RufzXP - just call signs, very fast.